nrfconnect/sdk-nrf/doc/nrf/ug_thread_commissioning.rst

             wpanctl:leader_if> commissioner start
             Commissioner started

 #.
-Set up a pre-shared key for the Joiner device by running the following command:
+Set up a preshared key for the Joiner device by running the following command:

    .. tabs::